WICG/file-system-access/MoveAndRename.md

 ## Open Questions - Move

-### Should behavior be different when moving a file vs moving a directory?
+### Should behavior be different when moving a file vs. moving a directory?

 - For a file:
   - Atomicity is only guaranteed in (2) and (3), though is likely true for (1).
   - Speed is only guaranteed in (3).